SQL Command Types Explained: DDL, DML, DCL, and TCL

 Common Commands:

-• GRANT – Gives specific permissions to users or roles, allowing them to perform certain actions on database objects.
+• GRANT -Permits special authorization to users or roles to take specific actions upon database objects.

 4. TCL – Transaction Control Language